lebretou/Gesture-Nauts/README.md

 4. Evaluation and and Visualization: Kangyu Zhu
 5. Fine-tune the model, change the structure and parameters: Together
 6. Model Training: Together
-7. Deployment of the model: Zhongzheng Xu
+7. Local Model Demo: Zhongzheng Xu
 8. Write the report and make the poster: Together

 ### Related Work